Simon Evans10.02.2016 | 4:51pm

 Two of the coal plants that planned to close — Eggborough and one unit at Fiddlers Ferry — have secured SBR contracts for winter 2016/17, offering stays of execution on their eventual closure.
 It’s worth repeating, however, that these units will only operate on request from National Grid.

-There is an expectation that the 2016/17 SBR might need to be enlarged now that additional coal plants are due to close.
+There was an expectation that the 2016/17 SBR might need to be enlarged now that additional coal plants are due to close.
 However, current rules limit the size of the SBR to 3.7GW, against 3.6GW contracted to date.
 Some analysts believe there is no need to expand the SBR.

 It’s possible that even more coal plants will opt to retire this year.
 Aberthaw, Cottam and West Burton were all seen as at risk of closure due to unfavourable market conditions, according to a February Reuters article.
 Indeed, Cottam and West Burton, both owned by French utility EDF, have defaulted on three-year capacity market contracts they held, having decided not to carry out upgrades.
 The plants could still bid for further one-year contracts.

 Fears that the UK will be unable to maintain secure electricity supplies could spell trouble for the government’s coal phase out plans.
 The government wants new gas capacity to fill the gap, though there is disagreement over the scale of the requirement and the impact on UK climate goals.
 Investors are also not currently attracted to building new gas plants in part because the capacity market price is not high enough.